-How Long Can You Store Water In Plastic Containers?
+Drinking Water Storage – How Long In Plastic Containers?

-A-lot of people are apparently concerned about the (health) effects of plastic as it pertains to drinking water storage (‘bottles’, jugs, containers, barrels, etc.), and I thought I would give my opinion on the subject as it relates to survival and preparedness…
+A lot of people are apparently concerned about the (health) effects of plastic as it pertains to drinking water storage (‘bottles’, jugs, containers, barrels, etc.).

 Not all plastic is created equal.

-However there are certain plastics which are considered food safe.
+However there are certain plastics which are considered Food Safe (for water too).

-Plastic generally considered safe for food (or water)
+Plastic generally considered safe for Food & Drink

-Most plastic water ‘bottles’ (the kind you get in the 24-pack flats, etc.), and the plastic of soda and juice containers, are made from #1 PETE, and are apparently BPA-free nowadays (based on what I’ve discovered online about this subject).
+Most plastic water ‘bottles’ (the kind you get in the 24-pack flats, etc.), and the plastic of soda and juice containers, are made from #1 PETE.
+They are apparently BPA-free nowadays (based on what I’ve discovered online about this subject).

 For example, if you leave a plastic water bottle in your hot car, then drink it after it has been sitting there for a time, chances are you will taste a bit of plastic.
 This can’t be good over the long term.

 My opinion is that if you’re storing water for long term, and if using plastic containers, you should use #2 HDPE food grade.
-You should also drain and refresh your water every 6 months.
+I recommend that you drain and refresh your water every 6 – 12 months.
 The water should be stored in a cool place, out of the sun.

-When it comes to SHTF survival, the issues of long term effects from (the possibility) of leaching (even though the plastic is considered food grade) is miniscule in comparison to the need for water itself.
+In the context of survival & preparedness, the potential issues from long term effects of plastic leaching (even though the plastic is considered food grade) is miniscule in comparison to the need for water itself!

-You will die without any water after 3 days (more or less).
+You will not live long without any water at all – ~ 3 days (more or less).

-How long will (the possibility) of leaching take before it affects you?
+How long will (the possibility) of plastic leaching take before it affects you?
 Maybe decades?
 Maybe never?

 “Don’t sweat it.”
 Just store some water!